-Those who choose to develop their own customized writing prompts, they must collect essay responses to these prompts, score them, and transmit them to ETS so that a scoring model can be built and certified.
+If they choose to develop their own customized writing prompts, they must collect essay responses to these prompts, score them and transmit them to ETS so a scoring model can be built and certified.
 ETS will help institutions develop the prompts and score the responses so that a custom e-rater engine scoring model can be built by following the requirements outlined below.

-- ETS development specialists conduct essay scoring sessions and collect scoring data for customized model building while incorporating scoring methodology and quality assurance procedures.
+- ETS development specialists can conduct essay scoring sessions and collect scoring data for customized model building while incorporating scoring methodology and quality assurance procedures.

-- scoring standards clearly defined in a scoring guide
+- Scoring standards are clearly defined in a scoring guide

 Contact us for more information and assistance in developing topics and guides, scoring essays and building customized writing prompts scored with your scoring guide.